Cybereason/eztw/README.md

 Note that consume_events too may receive an optional *keywords* dictionary to manually set the desired keywords (passed as-is to get_provider_config).

-Additionally, there's another feature - when stopping the loop using Ctrl+C (KeyboardInterrupt), instead of simply raising an ugly exception, we get a nice summary printout of all the events consumed during the operation (even the skipped ones).

 This behavior is provided by the **EztwSessionIterator** class, which is used by **consume_events** but is also useful all by itself.
-In addition to catching keyboard interrupts and printing a nice summary, and in addition to automatically parsing event fields, the session iterator also allows to iterate multiple sessions at the same time (whether these sessions were created by **eztw** or not).
+In addition to printing a nice summary at the end, and in addition to automatically parsing event fields, the session iterator also allows to iterate multiple sessions at the same time (whether these sessions were created by **eztw** or not).
 The decision whether the session iterator consumes a single or multiple session is determined by the parameter (a single string or a list of strings).
 In such cases, a separate thread is created for each trace session.
 When consuming multiple sessions, the consumed events are NOT guaranteed to be ordered by the correct time.